j-a-n/lovelace-wallpanel/README.md

 #### Wallpanel configuration
 To access the immich API, first generate an [API key](https://immich.app/docs/features/command-line-interface/#obtain-the-api-key).

-Then you can configure wallpanel to use the immich API.
+Then you can configure WallPanel to use the immich API.
 You need to set the `image_url` to `immich+<your api url>` and enter the API key in `immich_api_key`.
 To restrict the images to be retrieved to specific albums, you can configure a list of album names in `immich_album_names`.